lcbc-epfl/mdmc-public/templates/exercise_template_Ex5.md

 :class: exercise

 Visualize the trajectory and visualize the distance of a C-O bond using the code cells below.
+We will use the bond length of the force field as a reference.
 Explain the fluctuations that you observe.
 What does the average value correspond to?

 :::